 This super easy seven-ingredient Peanut Brittle is made on the stovetop in less than 30 minutes.
 This tasty treat is the ultimate sweet and salty combination, and it will remind you of the brittle that grandma used to make.
-It is absolutely delectable and makes for great holiday gift-giving, hostess gifts, and additions to Christmas cookie trays.

-Tis the season for sweet homemade gifts!
-It is also that time of the year when your time gets really precious!
-This easy-to-make peanut candy helps get the mission accomplished in no time at all.
-When stored properly in an airtight container, peanut brittle has a shelf life of about two months therefore, it can be prepared well in advance of the big day and all of its festivities
+It’s the season for sweet homemade gifts, and it is also that time of the year when your time gets precious!
+This easy-to-make peanut candy helps accomplish the mission in no time.

 Preheat oven to 200 degrees.
 Cover a rimmed baking sheet with aluminum foil.
 Cover the aluminum foil with butter and place in the oven to warm.
-Warming the pan will help with the spreading of the brittle
+Warming the pan will help with the spreading of the brittle.

-Now, in a heavy medium saucepan, combine sugar, corn syrup, and water.
+Combine sugar, corn syrup, and water in a heavy medium saucepan.
 Attach a candy thermometer to the side of the saucepan and bring the contents of the pan to a boil over medium heat, stirring very frequently with a wooden spoon or a heatproof spatula to dissolve the sugar.
 When you reach a boil, add the roasted peanuts and continue cooking until the temperature reaches 300 degrees.

-Grab the baking sheet from the oven.
-Immediately remove the peanut brittle from the heat and stir in the butter, baking soda, and vanilla.
-Be careful, as it will foam up and change texture.
 Quickly but carefully pour the caramel mixture onto the prepared baking sheet in a circle or line and tilt to spread the candy to an even layer.
-Things go very quickly, so have everything ready to go.
+Things go very quickly, so I have everything ready to go.
 Let the brittle cool at room temperature before breaking into pieces.

-- Making candy is a pretty precise business as a chemical reaction is taking place so invest in a candy/deep fry thermometer to achieve the desired texture for this peanut brittle and all your candy recipes.
+- Making candy is a pretty precise business, as a chemical reaction is taking place.
+So invest in a candy/deep fry thermometer to achieve the desired texture for this peanut brittle and all your candy recipes.
 They are fairly inexpensive and a necessity for making great candy.

 - Please be very careful as the candy mixture gets extremely hot.
 Wear oven mitts and keep your arms covered.
 Take precautions to keep children and pets away while you are making candy.